Using NeuralODEs in real life applications

 _lossFct (generic function with 2 methods)

-function train!(hyper_params, ressource, ind)
+function train!(hyper_params, resource, ind)

 Random.seed!(1234)

-TRAINDUR = ressource
+TRAINDUR = resource

-# unpack the hyperparemters
+# unpack the hyperparameters

 ETA, BETA1, BETA2, BATCHDUR, LASTWEIGHT, SCHEDULER, LOSS = hyper_params